ComplianceAsCode/auditree-plant/CONTRIBUTING.md

 # Contributing

-If you want to add to plant, please familiarise yourself with the code & our [Coding Standards][].
-Before you submit a PR, please [file an issue][new collab] to request collaborator access.
+If you want to add to plant, please familiarize yourself with the code & our [Coding Standards][].
+Make a fork of the repository & file a Pull Request from your fork with the changes.
+You will need to click the checkbox in the template to show you agree to the [Developer Certificate of Origin](../blob/main/DCO1.1.txt).

+If you make **regular & substantial contributions** to Auditree, you may want to become a collaborator.
+This means you can approve pull requests (though not your own) & create releases of the tool.
+Please [file an issue][new collab] to request collaborator access.
+A collaborator supports the project, ensuring coding standards are met & best practices are followed in contributed code, cutting & documenting releases, promoting the project etc.

 ## Code formatting and style